malinlarsson/courses/r_programming/1611/Exercises/LoadData.md

 Download the file book chapter from this [link](../files/book_chapter.txt).
-Read the manual for scan and read the text file named book\_chapter.txt into R, first as vector and then as a list, with each word in the chapter saved as a entry in the vector or list.
+Read the manual for scan and read the text file named book\_chapter.txt into R, first as vector and then as a list, with each word in the chapter saved as a entry in the vector or as a single vector in a list.
 <details>
 <summary>:key: Click to see how</summary>
 <pre>